CiscoDevNet/Create2018/Mathieu Gerard/README.md

 Go to [Mapwize Studio](https://studio.mapwize.io), enter your venue and go to the Layers section.
 You'll see that a "Meraki - xx" layer has been created.
 That's the image that was used in Meraki, positionned precisely like in the Meraki portal.

-As Meraki does not support proper configuration of floors in the Meraki Portal, you'll need to manually edit the layer and set floor=2.
-Also, toggle the publish status to true.
+As Meraki does not support proper configuration of floors in the Meraki Portal, you'll need to manually edit the layer and **set floor=2**.
+Also, **toggle the publish status to true** and **select the default universe**.
 And save.

 Here the event is on a single floor but of course multiple floor buildings would be as easily supported.